33 of the Best Summer Jobs for Teens

 It’s a dirty job, but somebody has to do it — and get paid for it.

-How to get these jobs: Find out whether the business prefers in-person applications or online applications, and apply accordingly.
+How to get these summer jobs: Find out whether the business prefers in-person applications or online applications, and apply accordingly.
 As with many teen jobs, if you know someone who already works there, your application might get a little boost.

 12. House Cleaner